Understanding The FHA 100 Mile Rule: How It Impacts Your Ability To Get Multiple FHA Loans

 When applying for a second FHA loan, it's important to know that you cannot use rental income from your current home if the new home is within 100 miles of it.
 The FHA 100 Mile Rule makes sure FHA loans are used for homes people live in, not for investment properties.

-If you want to use rental income to qualify for the second loan, the new home must be more than 100 miles away from your current one.
-If the new home is closer, you may need to look at other loan options since the rental income won’t count.
+If you want to use rental income to qualify for the second loan, the new home must be more than 100 miles away from your current home and meet the 25% equity test.
+If the new home is closer, you may need to consider other loan options, as the rental income won’t be counted.

 If you are in Florida, talk to a mortgage professional at Bennett Capital Partners Mortgage Brokers to help you understand how this rule affects your situation and find the best way to get your second FHA loan.